michaelskyba/rich/wealth/README.md

 - Go
 - fzf (used as a menu and a prompt)
 - Basics like coreutils and a shell that is at least somewhat POSIX-compliant

+## TODO
+- Add error message on forgotten habits screen if there are none